-Dacorum has recorded 51 new positive Covid-19 cases today (September 7).
+Dacorum records 274 new positive Covid-19 cases today (February 2).

 Here's a daily breakdown of the figures in Dacorum for the last seven days:

-According to Public Health England there were 46 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, August 31, and six patients were on a mechanical ventilation bed.
+According to Public Health England there were 95 confirmed Covid-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, January 25, and five patients were on a mechanical ventilation bed.

-There have been no new Covid-related deaths recorded in Dacorum, the total is 338, according to Public Health England (deaths within 28 days of positive test).
-There have been no covid-related deaths for 13 days.
+There has been one new Covid-related death recorded in Dacorum.
+The total has is now 394, according to Public Health England (deaths within 28 days of positive test).

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.